Er-Mithleshsharma/Namaste-Nodejs-Notes/Episode-01  Introduction to NodeJS/README.md

 ## Current State (2024)
 - Node.js continues to be widely used, with a rich history and a strong community behind it.

+- please star the Repository if you liked it :)